One of the most common questions I get as a personal fitness coach is about dietary macros and how many carbs people should eat to lose weight.

 How Many Carbs Should You Eat To Lose Weight?

-While they may differ in their specific carb limits, both the ketogenic diet and other low carb diets emphasize the importance of minimizing carb intake for achieving weight loss goals.
+Despite varying carb limits, both ketogenic and other low carb diets focus on reducing carbs to hit weight loss targets.
 More on this shortly.

 “If you eat somewhere between 100-150 grams of carbs, you’re way lower than average, and your body is quickly burning through its liver carb stores.
 If you eat extra protein, that can provide a buffer to replenish these stores.”